alpheustangs/filego.rs/README.md

 #### `split`

-Split files from a file path to a directory directly.
+This function splits file from a path to a directory directly.
 It will return the `file_size` and the `total_chunks` of the file.

 ```rust
 use filego::{split, SplitOptions, SplitResult};